clampz/ocr_project/README.md

 max_iterations = 15000
 error_threshhold = 0.09
 input = [[1, 1], [1, 0], [0, 1], [0, 0]]
+lineNumForNet = 0
 ```
 **ocr options**

-Ocr options can be accessed by using the -i option and then the same options can be used as above with modification to the params file.
+OCR options can be accessed by using the -i option and then the same options can be used as above with modification to the params file.
 for example,
 ```
 python main.py -i -t params.dat
 ```
-trains a neural net to recognize the text in the training set you give it via the params file. the training data should be of the following form.
+trains a neural net to recognize the text in the training set you give it via the params file. the training data should be of the following form in the params.
 ```
 input = ['images/courier_characters.png']
 ```